Mental Health Career Paths: Counseling vs Therapy vs Psychology

 What do substance abuse counselors do?

-The Bureau of Labor Statistics (BLS) provides an outline of typical substance abuse/addiction counselor activities.
+The Bureau of Labor Statistics (BLS) summarizes the role of substance abuse counselors to advise people on a range of issues, such as those relating to alcoholism, addiction, or depression.
 Substance abuse/addiction counselors evaluate a client’s mental and physical health to assess readiness for treatment.

 Who do substance abuse counselors work with?

-Helping to define goals and subsequent treatment plans, substance abuse/addiction counselors work with clients to develop the skills and behaviors that are necessary for recovery from addiction or to modify their behavior.
+Helping to define goals and treatment plans, substance abuse/addiction counselors work with clients to develop the skills and behaviors necessary for recovery from addiction or to modify behavior.
 These counselors also educate families about addiction and the process of recovery.

 How to Become a Substance Abuse Counselor